n-claes/legolas/docs/gimli/amrvac_interface.md

 To run Legolas on the numerical configuration, set the equilibrium in the parfile to `equilibrium_type = "numerical"`, and specify in `paramlist` both `input_file` (default `input_file = "arrays.lar"`) and `n_input`, the resolution for the interpolation.
 The predefined numerical equilibrium (`smod_equil_numerical.f08`) does not include `v01`, `B01`, and `grav`, but is easily modified if necessary.

 **Note:** a sixth-order accurate central difference stencil is used to calculate the numerical derivatives.
-Near the edges a sixth-order accurate forward and backward difference stencil is used for the left and right boundary, respectively.{: .notice--info}
+Near the edges a sixth-order accurate forward and backward difference stencil is used for the left and right boundary, respectively.
+{: .notice--info}

 {% capture note %}
 <i class="fa fa-exclamation-triangle" aria-hidden="true"></i>